 Alternatively, we might want to have a single Annotation annotate multiple dataTables (one file for multiple datatable annotations).
 This is not yet implemented/supported in the Annotation Schema.

-Updated by ben leinfelder over 12 years ago
+Updated by ben leinfelder almost 14 years ago

 This notion of multiple annotations per data table came up again recently (due to a bug, actually).

 I'm wondering if we should explicitly restrict having more than one annotation for any given table (so that we can immediately detect bugs like the one i found today) or if we should try to highlight the fact that you can have alternate "interpretations" on the same table.

 Updated by ben leinfelder almost 13 years ago